-The act removes the fee cap of \$115 for the commercial driver's license (CDL) skills test when the test is given by an authorized third-party tester.
-In addition to DPS-operated testing sites, a third party that is preapproved by DPS and meets certain quality-control requirements is authorized under continuing law to give the CDL skills test (a general prerequisite for obtaining a CDL).
-These testers previously had a fee cap of \$115 for the administration of that test, broken down into \$27 for the pre-trip inspection portion, \$27 for the off-road maneuvering portion, and \$61 for the on-road portion of the test.
-The act removes these caps, thus, allowing the third-party testers to establish their own rates for administering the skills test.
+The bill removes the current law maximum fee cap of \$115 for the commercial driver's license (CDL) skills test when the test is given by an authorized third-party tester.
+In addition to DPS-operated testing sites, a third party that is preapproved by DPS and meets certain quality-control requirements is authorized under current law to give the CDL skills test (a general prerequisite for obtaining a CDL).
+These testers have a maximum fee cap of \$115 for the administration of that test, broken down into \$27 for the pre-trip inspection portion, \$27 for the off-road maneuvering portion, and \$61 for the on-road portion of the test.
+The bill removes these caps, thus, allowing the third-party testers to establish their own rates for these fees for the administration of the skills test.